p-iacone88/Regex-Tutorial/gist-template.md

 ```

 The character class is defined here as needing to match lowercase letters, [a-z]. `\.` means that it must match a literal dot.
 So the characters must be lowercase letters and dots.
+This is used to validate the top-level domain of a URL, ie., '.com.'
+`{2,6}` following the character class specifies that the top-level domain needs to consist of at least 2 and no more than 6 characters to align with the common patterns.

 ### Character Classes